List of Cobra characters: Scalpel

 Scalpel is the code name of Andrew R. Walker.
 He is a doctor who joined up with the Cobra Organization as a Cobra Medic, and was first released as an action figure in 2003, in a 2-pack with G.I.
 Joe member Sgt.
 Hacker.
 Scalpel also has a grudge against Sgt.
 Hacker for reasons that he does not want to reveal.

 Scar-Face

 Scar-Face is a Cobra Officer, who was a courier for Cobra Commander in the Marvel Comics G.I.
 Joe series.
 He was eventually used as a "biological time-bomb", in order to infect the G.I.
 Joe Team with a deadly toxin invented by Doctor Venom.
 Scar-Face was killed, when explosive charges destroyed G.I.
 Joe headquarters and he was trapped inside.

 Scar-Face was released as an action figure in 2008 as "Scarred Cobra Officer", in a comic book 2-pack as part of the 25th Anniversary line.

 Scrap-Iron

-Sergeant Major
+Sergeant Major Duncan

-Sergent Major is the real name of Alastair Thomas Duncan, Destro's right-hand man on the Iron Grenadiers.
+Sergent Major Duncan is the real name of Alastair Thomas Duncan, Destro's right-hand man on the Iron Grenadiers.